-Imagine defining simple rules by which your music library is organized, and then having a sidekick use those rules to resolve inconsistencies, fill missing information and artwork, and correct wrong data.
+Imagine defining simple rules by which your music library is managed, and then having a sidekick use those rules to resolve inconsistencies, fill missing information and artwork, and correct wrong data.

 bliss applies these rules forever, aligning new music with your library, or implementing new rules across your collection as your music players change.